 Here I used 1" Nylon Webbing to attach the zipper to the webbing, and the webbing to the pants.
 The purpose was to put the zipper in the right place while still being able to use the belt loops.
 If I did it again I'd sew the zipper directly to the pants.
 Or I'd use the shortest webbing I could find.
 Mainly because it ended up rising a bit high with the webbing to #5, and #5 to both jacket zippers.
 At least it looks professional this way.
 And if I don't intend to use the zippers I can remove the adapter.

 Do this step last in order to catch the reinforcement and comfort lining layers.
 Do it after reattaching the belt loops.
 That way you can sew the webbing just beneath the belt loops.

 Be careful and don't catch the labels when sewing!
 Guess how I know.

 Well basically that's it.

-It ended up costing some maybe 30-40$ in materials (which is chump-change by motorcycle gear standards), but the result was some really nice, super protective motorcycle pants with all the features I could possible want.
-I feel confident saying that in a way they are priceless (nobody sells a pants compatible with both Icon and Alpinestars Jackets, all the rest aside), but if they were something similar commercially available, I would bet it's in the 300-400$ range if it came with all this protection.
-I'll leave it at that since this DIY is long enough as is.
-I hope someone finds this helpful.
-Not necessarily just after I wrote this, but to somebody who stumbles on this website by chance looking to do something similar years from now.
+It ended up costing some maybe 30-40$ in materials, which is chump-change by motorcycle gear standards.
+The result was some really nice, super protective custom DIY motorcycle armored pants with all the features I could possible want.
+I feel confident saying that in a way they are priceless.
+Nobody sells pants compatible with both Icon and Alpinestars Jackets, all the rest aside.
+But if they were something similar commercially available, I would bet it's in the 300-400$ range.
+Especially if it came with all this protection.